chrede88/home-ops/README.md

 ### GitOps

-[Flux](https://github.com/fluxcd/flux2) watches the cluster resources in the [kubernetes](./cluster/kubernetes/) folder (see [Directories](#directories)) and makes the changes to the cluster based on the state of the Git repository.
+[Flux](https://github.com/fluxcd/flux2) watches the cluster resources in the [kubernetes](./cluster/kubernetes/) folder (see [Directories](#directories)) and makes changes to the cluster based on the state of the Git repository.

-Flux is pointed at the two top level Flux kustomization ([ks.yaml](./cluster/kubernetes/flux/main/ks.yaml)) which points at the [kubernetes/apps](./cluster/kubernetes/apps) folder and some other general common components.
+Flux is pointed at the two top level Flux kustomizations ([ks.yaml](./cluster/kubernetes/flux/main/ks.yaml)) which points at the [kubernetes/apps](./cluster/kubernetes/apps) folder and some other general common components.
 Flux will recursively search the `kubernetes/apps` folder until it finds the most top level `kustomization.yaml` per directory and then apply all the resources listed in it.
 That aforementioned `kustomization.yaml` will generally only define a few resource and one or many Flux kustomizations.
-Under the control of those Flux kustomizations there will be the actual resources related to each application.
+Those Flux kustomizations will control the deployment of the actual resources related to each application.

 [Renovate](https://github.com/renovatebot/renovate) watches my **entire** repository looking for dependency updates, when they are found a PR is automatically created.
 When PRs are merged Flux applies the changes to my cluster.